colgrave34/colgrave34.github.io/_posts/2024-04-24-about-this-website.md

 # Your website looks ugly now
 Do I look like the type of guy who cares?
 The only thing you need to focus is the content.
 Nothing else.
-If you are my hiring manager, sorry about my website not as pretty as others, but it's easier for me to maintain, minimal and straight forward.
+If you are my hiring manager, sorry about my website not as pretty as others, but it's easier for me to maintain, looks minimal and straight forward.

 # Will the website stay like this?
 Maybe, maybe not.
 As a big tinker, this probably won't stay long, we will see.